organisciak/BookwormDB/STATIC/search_limits_and_compare_limits.md

 ## Introduction

 The most powerful aspect of bookworm is its ability to filter down to a custom set of fields.
-This is done by setting a number of constraints on `search_limits` fields.
+This is done by setting a number of constraints on `search_limits` or `compare_limits` fields.

 ### Note